elmar-hinz/Ext/README.md

 In this case the upload comment stays the same.

-Mind to use singlequotes, wherever you have special characters or whitespace in your strings.
+Mind to use singlequotes, wherever you have special characters or whitespace in your strings, especially for the password.

 TODO
 ====